INFORMATION FOR VISITORS

 All personnel should adhere to CDC guidelines on the preventing the spread of respiratory viruses like the flu and COVID-19.
 Prevention guidelines include:

-- Avoid close contact with people who are sick/stay at home if you are sick.
+- Avoid close contact with people who are sick and stay at home if you are ill.
 Coordinate with your commander/supervisor for sick leave.

 - Avoid touching your eyes, nose and mouth.